Traffic Fluctuations on Weighted Networks: Node Traffic Fluctuation on Weighted Networks

 \subsubsection{Impact of Weightiness Parameter $\theta$}

-Fig.~\ref{fig2}(a) illustrates the solutions of Eq.~(\ref{nodesigma}) for the weightiness parameter $\theta=0$, 0.5 and 1 with the time window size is set as $M=100$.
-Fig.~\ref{fig2}(b),(c) and (d) show the simulation results for the three $\theta$ values respectively.
+Figure~\ref{fig2}(a) illustrates the solutions of~(\ref{nodesigma}) for the weightiness parameter $\theta=0$, 0.5 and 1 with the time window size is set as $M=100$.
+Figure~\ref{fig2}(b), (c), (d), (e) and (f) show the simulation results for $\theta=0$, 0.25, 0.5, 0.75, and~1 respectively.
 For different $\theta$ values, the traffic fluctuation curves overlap with each other, and in all cases the high-degree nodes are concentrated at the upper-right end of the curves whereas the low-degree nodes are dispersed alone the lower-left part of the curve.
 The remarkable difference, however, is that with the increase of $\theta$ the value ranges of $\langle f_i\rangle$ and $\sigma_i$ expand significantly towards both directions.
 This means that comparing with an unweighted network, traffic fluctuation in a weighted network is more acute at high-degree nodes and more stable at low-degree nodes.
-This is because in a weighted network the node strength $s\sim k^{\theta+1}$ (see Eq.~(\ref{s(k)})) and therefore high-degree nodes deprive more traffic from low-degree ones than in an unweighted network.
+This is because in a weighted network the node strength $s\sim k^{\theta+1}$ (see~(\ref{s(k)})) and therefore high-degree nodes deprive more traffic from low-degree ones than in an unweighted network.